 Aloe gel can help soothe your pet’s stung area.
 You should only use pure aloe (not a lotion or other gels mixed with alcohol or chemicals).
 Or better yet, use the gel directly squeezed from an aloe plant.
 Take care not to get any near your pet’s eye(s).

 If you ever have any concerns or questions following a bee, wasp, or yellow jacket sting you should always contact your veterinarian or Animal ER.

 And remember, if your pet’s swelling is widespread (especially around the face and/or neck), the itchiness is intense, or there are any digestive disorders, breathing problems, or collapse — your pet needs to be seen immediately by a vet for evaluation and treatment.

 Repeat Stings in a Short Period of Time

-An important point to remember is to not let your pet back out in the yard upon your return home following your pet's treatment for the bee sting that happened in your back yard — though you wouldn't be the first pet owner to do so!
-Consecutive (repeated) stings that happen close together have a greater chance of resulting in a more severe, more rapid, and more likely-to-be fatal reaction.
-Keep your pets out of the yard until you've had an exterminator over to take care of your bee/wasp/yellowjacket problem, if indeed you have one.
-And for those dogs that have a habit of eating bees and wasps, talk to your veterinarian about pre-treating them with Benadryl prior to letting them out in your yard this time of year, and also consider outfitting them with an Outfox Field Guard to prevent this dangerous habit.
+An important point to remember is to not let your pet right back out into the yard after treatment for a sting — though you wouldn't be the first pet owner to do so!
+Consecutive (repeated) stings that happen close together have a greater chance of resulting in a more severe, rapid, and more likely-to-be fatal reaction.
+Keep your pets out of the yard until you've had an exterminator over to take care of any bee/wasp/yellow jacket problem.